iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>PLD</summary>

+Version 13.1.1
+- Fixed some errors that would display under certain circumstances immediately after switching characters.

 Version 13.1
 - Adjusted Weaponskills to not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.